I6BTN/solora/weather-map/README.md

 map to fetch current weather data and the nearest city from the [Open-Meteo](https://open-meteo.com/) API.
 Once a location is selected, the current conditions automatically refresh every five minutes.
 The UI features a dark solar theme with glassmorphism effects.
+A day/night overlay updates periodically and zoom controls share the same glass styling.

 ## Development